Search results for:

-WHM provides you with full control over the Apache/httpd web server service.
-To manage the configuration of Apache, simply navigate to Service Configuration -> Apache Configuration in the WHM sidebar, and then all configuration options are divided into several sections.
+WHM provides you with full control over the Apache/HTTPd webserver service.
+To manage Apache's configuration, navigate to Service Configuration -> Apache Configuration in the WHM sidebar, and then all configuration options are divided into several sections.
 Each of these sections, and the options available within them, are detailed below.

 Any changes made to the Apache Global Configuration do not take effect until the main Apache configuration file is rebuilt.